chipmanfu/Cyber-Range/README.md

 See the wiki for how to install.
 Once it's installed, there is a bookstack instance within the environment at www.redbook.com that contains detailed overviews and how to guides for using the environment.

-## TO DO List
+## New Features

-Update NRTS docker services to add logging and log management
+Updated NRTS docker services to add logging and log management Modified SSL cert creation to simulate SSL cert aging.
+New certs will be created with an offset creation date between 6-18 months old

-Look at modifying SSL cert creating dates and managing cert renewals
+Added a Domain Fronting Content Delivery Network redirector to the NRTS server